 A Business Continuity Plan (BCP) is an umbrella term comprised of smaller plans all aiming to keep operations running smoothly before, during, and after a disaster occurs.

 A Disaster Recovery Plan (DRP) is a detailed document on how to remediate a disaster as it transpires.
-Disasters like hurricanes, floods, wildfires, cyber attacks, pandemics, and more.
+Disasters such as hurricanes, floods, wildfires, earthquakes, cyber-attacks, pandemics, and more.

 Disaster recovery plan: The basics